Zetaphor/ovrt-helper/README.md

 This library wraps the OVR Toolkit API and provides properties and helper methods to make accessing and controlling windows easier.
 This script will only work when executed within a Custom App browser window in OVR Toolkit.

+TODO: Add note on request flow in library/OVR Toolkit

 #### **[OVR Toolkit Custom Apps Wiki Page](http://wiki.ovrtoolkit.co.uk/index.php?title=CustomApps)**

 ## **Table Of Contents**